 Rosemary beetle larvae

-- Repair, maintain, clean and sharpen your tools - check out our gifts for gardeners, perfect for this coming Valentines day!
+- Repair, maintain, clean and sharpen your tools - check out our gifts for gardeners, perfect for this coming Valentines or Mother's day!

 - Clean the glasshouse, hardstandings, pots, and sowing and propagating equipment.
 We simply use water.